 How to Make Crock Pot Hot Chocolate

-- Turn crockpot on low.
-Pour milk and cream into crockpot and stir.
+- Turn crockpot on low heat to simmer.
+Pour the milk and cream mixture into crockpot and stir.

 - Whisk in unsweetened cocoa powder along with powdered sugar, stirring as you slowly add.